 If a victim claims they were raped, but you didn’t have intercourse with them, you need to be clear about this.
 This defense can be particularly successful if the victim was raped while unconscious —just because they remembered being with you before passing out or someone saw you with the victim does not mean you had sex with them.
 Again, this is not a defense in all cases, as some sex crimes, such as child molestation, are still illegal even if no sex occurred.
 Additionally, oral copulation, anal penetration, and even penetration with a foreign object are still forms of sexual assault when performed without consent, so be cautious with this defense.

 Going along with the idea that no sex occurred is the concept of mistaken identities.
 Just because someone claims you were the one that raped them or that they saw you raping someone else does not mean you had anything to do with the incident.
 Eyewitness testimony is unreliable, and people are often subject to mistaken identity problems.

 The Accuser has an Ulterior Motive

-If you claim that no sex occurred or that the sex was consensual, but the victim claims you violated him or her, your attorney might recommend questioning the alleged victim’s motivation for making the accusation.
-Could the alleged victim benefit financially from the accusations?
+If you claim that no sex occurred or it was consensual, but the victim claims you violated them, your attorney might recommend questioning the alleged victim’s motivation for making the accusation.
+Could the supposed victim benefit financially from the allegations?
 Were you in an emotional breakup with the alleged victim?
-Is it possible the alleged victim is trying to protect his or her reputation by claiming rape rather than admitting to consensual sex?
+Is the alleged victim possibly trying to protect their reputation by claiming rape rather than admitting to consensual sex?

 The Evidence has Been Tainted